Sekunjalo Investments: Delisting and threat of suspension from stock exchange

+Directors censured

+Five directors and former directors of AEEI and AYO Technology Solutions have been fined and censured by the JSE, including Survé's brother-in-law Khalid Abdulla.
+The first to be censured were Mbuso Khosa and Telang Ntsasa who served on AYO's Audit and Risk Committee.
+Khosa and Ntsasa were censured and banned from serving as JSE directors for publishing false and misleading annual financial statements.
+Abdul Malick Salie and Naahied Gamieldien, who both served as AYO's CFO at different times, were publicly censured and fined 250 000 rand for breaching the JSE's listing requirements.
+Khalid Abdulla was censured and fined two million rand for breaching listing requirements and for instructing a fellow director to adjust amounts in AYO's interim results.
+Abdulla appealed the censure but a judge of the High Court dismissed the appeal.
+Abdulla's fine was reduced to 1.2 million rand and he resigned as chairman and director of AYO Technology Solutions.

 Independent Media

-Sekunjalo Independent Media Consortium is a privately owned and separately controlled segment company that is not directly related to the publicly listed African Equity Empowerment Investments segment of the Sekunjalo Investments parent company.
+Sekunjalo Independent Media Consortium is a privately owned and separately controlled segment company that is not directly related to the publicly listed African Equity Empowerment Investments segment of the Sekunjalo Investments parent company, however, Independent Media employees were transferred to the payroll of the JSE-listed AYO Technology Solutions, a subsidiary of both Sekunjalo Investment Holdings and AEEI.

 Sekunjalo holds 55% ownership of Cape Town-based Independent News and Media South Africa (INMSA) with the remaining ownership made up of Chinese and Public Investment Corporation of South Africa (a South African government owned company).
 Two Chinese State Owned Enterprises (China International Television Corporation and the China Africa Development Fund) invested R400 million in the deal to acquire 20% of the Newspaper.
 The Public Investment Corporation of South Africa invested R500 million to acquire a 25% share.
 The purchase of the South African-based media group from Independent News and Media was concluded in August 2013 for €150-million (R2 billion).
 Sekunjalo Independent Media's 55% purchase of INMSA was largely funded by a loan from the Public Investment Corporation (PIC) and Government Employees Pension Fund.
-In 2019 Sekunjalo claimed that the PIC and Sekunjalo had come to an amicable agreement for a debt-for-shares swop in 2018, while other sources reported that a large proportion of the PIC's investment in Sekunjalo were written off.
+In an interview with journalist Mandy de Waal in the Daily Maverick, Survé rejected claims that the purchase was politically motivated, insisting that editorial independence would be protected through an advisory board, and argued that the deal was both commercially viable and part of a broader effort to expand black media ownership.